CMS Development: The best CMSes for Marketing Managers and Content Editors

-The #1 most popular CMS for over 10 years with 50K+ plugins.
+The #1 most popular CMS for over a decade, with more than 50,000 plugins available.
 WordPress continues to listen to feedback from its large community base and regularly updates its platform with new features.
-You can install an entire SEO optimized website in 5 mins with minimal technical knowledge.
+You can install an entire SEO optimized website in five minutes with minimal technical knowledge.
 With 27% of global websites being based on WordPress, this makes it a great CMS with a familiar user interface for marketing teams to work with.

 Wait, WordPress has a REST API?

 All WordPress websites can have its pages/posts/custom posts information and any additional information accessed through its JSON API.
 This means that you can develop a website in any modern development framework on its front end, and populate the page with data straight from the API connection with the WordPress backend.
 This is known as a serverless architecture; where the server is not requesting any information during the middle of page rendering.
 It is highly recommended as a powerful tool to deliver fast and scalable front end websites, without alienating the team you’re building for.